Tsushimanada Masamitsu

-Tsushimanada Masamitsu (對馬洋 勝満), born June 27, 1993, as Masamitsu Umeno (梅野 勝満, Umeno Masamitsu) is a Japanese professional sumo wrestler from Isahaya, Nagasaki.
+Tsushimanada Masamitsu (對馬洋 勝満) is a Japanese professional sumo wrestler from Isahaya, Nagasaki.
 His highest rank is jūryō 9.

 Early life

 Masamitsu Umeno comes from a family originally from the island of Tsushima.
 His grandmother (Hideko Umeno) was the oldest ama diver in Tsushima.
 He began sumo in his fourth year at Isahaya City Yue Elementary School, later saying of his introduction to sport that he saw it only as an extension of playground games.
 He then went to Isahaya Agricultural High School, and joined their basketball team before leaving it for the school's sumo club because his high school coach was also the coach of a small sumo club in Isahaya where Umeno used to go.
 He then graduated from Nihon University where he was a member of their sumo club and a classmate of Churanoumi.
 During his time as a student, he won the Eastern Japan Student Sumo Championship three time in the under 100 kg category.
 In his fourth year, however, he suffered a meniscus injury to his left knee and to his anterior cruciate ligament at the All Japan University Sumo Tournament in Uwajima, Ehime on 29 April 2015.
 He aggravated his injury at the East Japan Student Sumo Individual Weight Classification Championships and was unable to take part in more tournaments during his student years.

 After graduating, he worked for a while in a company in Isahaya, but was motivated to become a professional wrestler by Churanoumi.
 He joined professional sumo in 2016, entering Sakaigawa stable, his master (former komusubi Ryōgoku IV) also being from his home prefecture.
 His stablemate Hiradoumi, who reached the top makuuchi division in September 2022, is also from Nagasaki, and the two of them have maintained a friendly rivalry.
 His professional debut was postponed because of his torn anterior cruciate ligament in his left knee, and this injury could have cost him his wrestling career by putting him over the maximum age for becoming a wrestler at the time (23).
 However, in September 2016, that same age was raised to 25, allowing him to become a wrestler.